Pinning control of social fairness in the Ultimatum game: Scale-free networks

-Finally, we study the intermittent behaviors as we have already seen in Fig.~\ref{fig:BAtime}(a).
-A more clear example is shown in Fig.~\ref{fig:ERSF}(a), where $45$ nodes of degree-$2$ are pinned.
-After transient, the fairness level drops from time to time when the population reached the fair state $S_h$, and these intermittent failures are an intrinsic property for even longer time evolution.
-We define each $\tau$ as the time interval during which $\langle$p$\rangle\ge0.5$ and do a statistics of $\tau$ for these intermittent events.
-The CDF indicates that there is a power-law with an exponent $-0.35$ for about two orders in $\tau$, with a heavy tail at the other end.
-This power-law distribution implies that the system is near some sort of critical state~\cite{Helmut1989Intermittency,O.B2005A,Hammer1994Experimental,Zhuo2021Characteristics,Detlef1993ntermittency,Huepe2004Intermittency}.
-This observation disappears when fewer or more nodes are pinned, or the hub nodes are pinned, as shown in Fig.~\ref{fig:ERSF}(b), as well as Fig.~\ref{fig:BAtime}(c).
+In the end, we study the intermittent behaviors as we have already seen in Fig.~\ref{fig:BAtime}(a).
+A better example is shown in Fig.~\ref{fig:ERSF}(a), where $45$ nodes of degree $2$ are pinned.
+The fairness level drops from time to time even when the high fairness state is reached, and these intermittent failures are present for arbitrarily long time evolution.
+We define each $\tau$ as the time interval during which $\langle p\rangle<0.5$ and do a statistics of this time duration $\tau$ for these intermittent failures.
+The CDF indicates that there is a power law with an exponent $-0.35$ for about two orders in $\tau$, with a heavy tail at the end.
+This implies that the system is near some sort of critical state~\cite{Helmut1989Intermittency,O.B2005A,Hammer1994Experimental,Zhuo2021Characteristics,Detlef1993ntermittency,Huepe2004Intermittency}.
+The observation disappears when less or more nodes are pinned, or the hub nodes are pinned, as shown in the inset of Fig.~\ref{fig:ERSF}(b), as well as Fig.~\ref{fig:BAtime}(c).

-\section{5.
-Conclusion and Discussion}
+\section{Conclusion and Discussion}

-In summary, we apply the idea of pinning control to the UG model and show that this is an efficient approach to improving the level of social fairness.
-For homogeneously structured populations, a first-order phase transition is revealed that a sudden jump of the social fairness is seen when the number of pinning individuals increases.
-By contrast, this transition is continuous for heterogeneous populations, and we find a single hub is sufficient to drive the whole system into the high fairness state.
+In summary, we apply the idea of pinning control to the UG model and show that this is an efficient approach to promoting social fairness.
+For homogeneously structured populations, we reveal that pinning a very small fraction of individuals to be fair players can drive the overall fairness of the population.
+Though the converging time to the high fairness state shows quite different dependence on the pinning number for $1d$ lattice and ER networks.
+For heterogeneously structured populations, this leverage effect is even more pronounced that a single hub is sufficient to do so.
+A power law is revealed for the minimal number required to achieve the fair state for pinning nodes with different degrees.
 We also provide some analysis of why pinning hub works better.
-But, if the pinning control is not strong enough, intermittent failures can be seen.
+But, if the pinning control is marginally strong, intermittent failures can be seen.